mitchallen/mysql-101/README.md

 - Remove the volume: `docker volume rm mysql-data`

 This guide should help you get MySQL running in a Docker container on your Mac.

-## Issues

-* The **make connect** command waits for the user to enter a password, but the screen doesn't indicate that's what it's doing.

 ## MySQL Workbench